 Press the ‘SAUTE’ button and cook for about 5 minutes, stirring regularly—don’t let it burn!

 Add chopped chicken thighs and tomato sauce, mixing to integrate.

-Place a steam rack into the bottom of the cooker (that’s tall enough so it’s not crushing your chicken), and place a heat-proof bowl or container on top of rack.
+(Skip this step for Whole30 meal with cauliflower rice.)
+To make instant pot butter chicken and rice, place a steam rack into the bottom of the cooker, tall enough so it’s not crushing your chicken.
+Place a heat-proof bowl or container on top of rack.
 Fill bowl with uncooked long-grain white rice and cold water.

 Close lid and cook on manual setting at high pressure for 6 minutes.
 (See note below about manual setting on different pressure cookers.)

 Turn off heat and flip Quick Pressure Release switch to release steam for 10 minutes.